koendv/MM32SPIN27-Arduino/README.md

 - in the upper left, in __Select other board and port...__ type: __MM32SPIN27__
 - in __File ⇨ Open...__ choose the project.
 Example: __t12-958.ino__
 - choose __Sketch... ⇨ Verify/Compile__
-- upload firmware using a debugger (H7-Tool, JLink) or using the serial port (pin BOOT0 high).
+- upload firmware using a debugger (H7-Tool, black magic probe,  JLink) or using the serial port (pin BOOT0 high).

 ## development platform